hahnicity/ucdpv_vent_infrastructure/README.md

 ## Usage

 ### Raspberry Pi
+To use the raspberry pis:

+  1. get a micro-usb power cable, shielded usb-to-RS232 serial cable, and optical isolator attachement
+  2. Hook Optical Isolator attachment to primary serial port of PB-840
-To use the raspberry pis, first get a micro-usb power cable and usb-to-RS232 serial cable.
-Take the raspberry pi with these components to the ventilator and hook the DB-9 cable to the the primary serial port of the PB-840 ventilator and the usb side to the raspberry pi.
-Power the raspberry pi with the power cable, and ensure the ventilator is currently operating.
+  3. Take the raspberry pi to the ventilator and hook the DB-9 cable to the the primary serial port of the PB-840 ventilator and the usb side to the raspberry pi.
+  4. Power the raspberry pi with the power cable,
+  5. ensure the ventilator is currently operating.

 Once the ventilator is operating waveform data collection will begin.

-XXX Which serial port?
-Probably #1 but be sure.

 ### Clinicalsupervisor
 There are several pieces of functionality that the clinicalsupervisor utilizes